jdeath/homeassistant-addons/royalpricecheck/README.md

 # Home assistant add-on: Royal Price Check

 ## Description
 Notify if Royal Caribbean Cruise addons get cheaper.
-Does not price the cruise, just drink package, internet, excursions, etc
+Can reprice the cruise, just drink package, internet, excursions, etc

 _Thanks to everyone having starred my repo!
 To star it click on the image below, then it will be on top right.
 Thanks!_